 Fact: – Obtaining a job is always challenging irrespective of the location and in the current scenario we need to evolve, as employers are keen on hiring people who adjust to new situations and excel.
-Also there are many internship programmes coming up for which you can enroll and can get experience in the same or related field.
+Also, there are many internship programs coming up for which you can enroll and get experience in the same or related field.

-Utilizing your skill will not only help you gain experience but will also give you exposure and if you continue to work hard you will easily survive in this competitive world and earn a good deal on the investment made in studying abroad.
+Utilizing your skills will not only help you gain experience but will also give you exposure and if you continue to work hard you will easily survive in this competitive world and earn a good deal on the investment made in studying abroad.

 Myth – With Covid-19 going on, how will I be able to study abroad?

-Always learn to read and verify your sources for better decision making.
+Always learn to read and verify your sources for better decision-making.